EugeneeRog/erl_planner/README.md

     OR
     docker-compose down && docker-compose build --no-cache && docker-compose up (depends of docker installation)
- 2. Create postgre db with ./priv/db.sql and change sys.config with you db connection values, than run 'rebar3 shell'
+ 2. Create postgre db with ./priv/db.sql and change sys.config with you db connection values, than run 'rebar3 shell
+ 3. You can comment 'erl_planner:' in docker compose file and run only db image and than run app with 'rebar3 shell'

 Swagger doc: http://localhost:8080/api-docs/index.html#